 I walked into the interview room for a company formed through a merger.
 The room was small but the employer was a large company in an average city in Connecticut.
 It was the late 1990’s and I sported a gray striped dress with a long and loose jacket.
 I rarely wore dresses, making this a serious conversation ahead.

 Was I excited?
 Heck, yes!
 But I was a bit terrified!
 Would they like me once I started?
-Would I fit into a “boy’s club” culture?
+Would I fit into the “boy’s club” culture?
 Did they understand that my MA in International Education meant that I took cultural competency seriously?
 And could I actually be confident in this role, one that felt like a tremendous departure from my beloved field of international education?
-Was how I presented myself on paper in alignment with how I presented myself?
+Was how I presented myself on paper in alignment with how I presented myself in person?

 I wasn’t feeling confident.
 I got the job, but it took me some time to feel truly confident in my role.

 According to Psychology Today, confidence can be described as “a belief in one’s ability to succeed.”
 In my experience as a career coach for those seeking jobs across cultures (which I am VERY confident in!), I see four main areas where people lack confidence when applying for jobs, receiving an offer, and actually starting the job:

 1) The resume